The PHP

 When run, this code displays the following in a Web browser:

 We have more than 1 widget in stock!
+Number of widgets: 3

-The script sets a $numWidgetsvariable to 3, then tests the variable to see if its value is greater than 1.
+$numWidgetsvariable to 3, then tests the variable to see if its value is greater than 1.
 Since it is, the code inside the braces is run and the message

 “We have more than 1 widget in stock!”is displayed.
 Finally the code after the if block is run, displaying